Pulverizers

 - Agricultural Uses

-- Agricultural as size reduction equipment for grain and other produce for use in food products.
+- Agricultural operations that use size reduction equipment for grain, soil, and other produce intended for food products, land preparation, or handling efficiency.

 - Printing Production

-- Printing to create pulp and other pastes used in the creation of paper.
+- Printing and paper production processes that create pulp and other pastes used in the manufacture of paper products.

 - Power Generation